 Although traveling during Covid-19 is not recommended in the first place, many people find themselves requiring to travel under work, education or emergency obligations.
 One thing is for sure — traveling is not going to be the same as it was before the outbreak of Coronavirus.
 A lot of reforms and sanitation guidelines implemented by airlines and airports are centered around ensuring passenger safety.
-It is imperative that we, as travelers, follow safety protocols and be extra careful.
-This includes the addition of a new set of items to your travel packing list.
+It is imperative that we, as travelers, follow safety protocols and be extra careful while traveling.
+This requires you to add a new set of items to your COVID-19 travel packing list.
 Along with the essentials such as travel documents, clothes, personal belongings, and toiletries, here is what you need to pack in order to stay safe while traveling during Covid-19.

 Masks and gloves:

 Wearing a face mask has been made compulsory, of late.
-Gloves are also widely used for safety when coming in contact with commonly touched objects at airports and inside airplanes.
+Gloves are also being used widely for safety when coming in contact with commonly-touched objects at airports and inside airplanes.
 It is necessary to pack enough number of masks and gloves, especially if you are flying with British Airways, as one of its rules requires passengers to change their mask every four hours!

-The face shields that cover the entire face (unlike face masks designed to cover up the nose and mouth parts) are thought to be more effective for safeguarding ourselves from getting infected with the droplet-spread coronavirus.
-Add a spare face shield to your travel packing list because many popular airlines have mandated the use of face shields.
+The face shields that cover the entire face (unlike face masks designed to cover up the nose and mouth parts) are believed to give us more protection from catching the droplet-spread coronavirus.
+Add a spare face shield to your COVID-19 travel packing list because many popular airlines have mandated the use of face shields.
 Few airlines like Qatar Airways provide disposable face shields and complimentary protective kit to passengers before they board the flight.